treosh/lighthouse-ci-action/README.md

 - ✅ Audit URLs using Lighthouse
 - 🎯 Test performance with Lighthouse CI (LHCI) assertions or performance budgets
-- 💾 Upload results to LHCI server, Github Gist, or Temporary Public Storage
+- 💾 Upload results to LHCI server or Temporary Public Storage
 - ⚙️ Full control over Lighthouse CI config
-- 🔔 Receive Slack notifications
 - 😻 Use GitHub to see failed checks
 - 🚀 Fast action initialization (less than 1 second)